-This section provides information, processes and procedures to assist Approved Organisations and the Transport Agency (state highways) in developing walking and cycling activities.
+This section describes the activity class for walking and cycling and provides information and links to the walking and cycling assessment requirements and work categories, processes and procedures to assist Approved Organisations and the Transport Agency in developing walking and cycling activities.

-The government has set out its expectations of the land transport system in the 2015 Government Policy Statement on Land Transport (external link) (GPS).
+The government has set out its expectations of the land transport system in the draft 2018-21 Government Policy Statement on Land Transport (external link) (GPS).

 The government expects these short to medium term results from National Land Transport Fund investment in Walking and cycling: